Best Seller

 Available on Oct 20, 2026 | 352 Pages

-The definitive history of the world’s most polite revolution: how Canadian comics took over the comedy world.
+The definitive history of the world’s most polite revolution: How Canadian comics took over the comedy world.

-Those were the words of the first Canadian Radio Commissioner echoing a near universal sentiment throughout most of the twentieth century: Canadians simply weren’t that funny.
+“Canada is chock-full of broadcasting talent but hasn’t a comedian worth his salt.”
+So said the first Canadian Radio Commissioner echoing a near universal sentiment throughout most of the twentieth century: Canadians simply weren’t that funny.
 They were too deferential, too serious, too Canadian to be funny.
 And yet, behind their polite exterior, Canadians were pioneering modern comedy.

-Those were the words of the first Canadian Radio Commissioner echoing a near universal sentiment throughout most of the twentieth century: Canadians simply weren’t that funny.
+“Canada is chock-full of broadcasting talent but hasn’t a comedian worth his salt.”
+So said the first Canadian Radio Commissioner echoing a near universal sentiment throughout most of the twentieth century: Canadians simply weren’t that funny.
 They were too deferential, too serious, too Canadian to be funny.
 And yet, behind their polite exterior, Canadians were pioneering modern comedy.

 Author